 You can sort the table in ascending or descending order by any column.
 For columns that contain numeric data, you can also view simple statistics, such as a sum of values or average.

 - On the ribbon, click Options and choose Clear Selection.

 The record is no longer selected in the table or in the map.
 You can also use the Options menu to reset the default table sort order, show only selected records, choose which columns to show or hide in the table, and center the map display on a selected record.

-- On the ribbon, click the date range box.
+- On the ribbon, click the date range box and choose Custom Range.

 You can filter the table and map to show only surveys that were submitted within a specified time period.